-216ABCD Advanced Practitioner Written Examination: Review and Seminar

-1-3 Units Prerequisite: None.
+216ABCD Advanced Practitioner Written Examination: Review and Seminar 1-3 Units Not Applicable to the Associate Degree Prerequisite: None.

-Preparation of Respiratory Care Practitioners for the Written Registry Examination; discussion of the structure of the examination; practice sessions, including self-evaluation tests designed by the NBRT.
+Preparation of Respiratory Care Practitioners for the Written Registry Examination; discussion of the structure of the examination; practice sessions, including self-evaluation tests designed by the NBRC.